JLOC: 24 Hours of Le Mans

 JLOC first attempted to enter the 24 Hours of Le Mans in 2005, but they failed to secure an entry.
 They entered the 24 Hours of Le Mans for the first time in 2006 with a Lamborghini Murciélago RG-1LM, a Murciélago R-GT that was modified by JLOC for endurance racing.
 JLOC’s Super GT drivers Marco Apicella, Yasutaka Hinoi, and Koji Yamanishi would share the driving duties for the team’s debut at Le Mans.
 The team completed 283 laps but stopped with three hours left in the race and did not complete the final lap, leaving them non-classified in the final results.

 The team returned to Le Mans the next year with a driver line-up of Apicella, Yamanishi and Atsushi Yogo.
 JLOC received logistical support from DAMS for their participation in the 2007 race.
 Apicella suffered a major crash at the first Mulsanne chicane in the Wednesday first qualifying session, which damaged the RG-1LM beyond repair.
 JLOC successfully earned a dispensation by the ACO to replace their damaged RG-1LM with a standard R-GT for the race itself.
 In addition, Apicella was declared unfit after the crash, leaving Yamanishi and Yogo to compete as a duo.
 The team only completed one lap before it was forced to retire due to a broken driveshaft.

 JLOC didn’t enter the 2008 edition of the 24 Hours of Le Mans and only returned for the 2009 edition with Apicella, Yogo, and Yutaka Yamagishi as the team’s drivers.
 JLOC suffered numerous mechanical issues throughout practice and qualifying that left them unable to qualify for the race.
 ACO, however, allowed the team to start the race.
 As Apicella and a number of mechanics had flown back home after the team’s initial failure to qualify, JLOC elected to start and park the car after completing just one lap.

 For the 2010 race, JLOC was given an entry after the team won the Okayama 1000km race of 2009 that made up the sole Asian Le Mans Series round of that year.
 Yogo, Yamanishi, and Hiroyuki Iiri are elected to drive JLOC’s newly-prepared Murciélago LP670 R-SV for the race.
-The team retired at the 18th hour mark after only completing 138 races due to suffering from numerous puncture and transmission problems.
+The team retired at the 18th hour mark after only completing 138 laps due to suffering from numerous puncture and transmission problems.

 JLOC never received manufacturer support and struggled to be competitive during their four Le Mans attempts.
 In an interview with Motorsport.com in 2022, JLOC’s team principal Isao Noritake believes that the project struggled to be competitive because Audi lost interest in the Murciélago R-GT project, forcing JLOC to compete independently despite being the sole representative for Lamborghini at Le Mans.